-Bybit and Ghaf Labs Announce Strategic Partnership to Accelerate Web3 Adoption in the Middle East
+Bybit And Ghaf Labs Announce Strategic Partnership To Accelerate Web3 Adoption In The Middle East

 Together, Bybit and Ghaf Labs will provide equity-free grants, startup support, and access to strategic resources for ventures exploring blockchain, AI, and sustainability-sectors central to the region's digital transformation.

-“Our partnership with Ghaf Labs is rooted in a shared vision for the MENA region — one where crypto isn’t just adopted, but lived,” said Helen Liu, COO of Bybit.
-“From developer tooling to lifestyle integration, we’re building the bridges that bring crypto into everyday life.”
+"Our partnership with Ghaf Labs is rooted in a shared vision for the MENA region - one where crypto isn't just adopted, but lived," said Helen Liu, COO and Partner of Bybit .
+"From developer tooling to lifestyle integration, we're building the bridges that bring crypto into everyday life."

 Investing in Talent and Community